-That's all we ask — mostly because this is exactly what is required for Sauvignon blancs to fulfil their other ultimate goal, which is to go great with foods.
+That's all we ask — mostly because this is exactly what is required for Sauvignon Blancs to fulfill their other ultimate goal, which is to go great with food.

 Foods, that is, that would normally be enhanced by a squeeze of lemon.
-Oysters, shrimp or a filet of white fish, for instance.
-Green beans, asparagus, spinach and arugula are among the many vegetables that are greatly enhanced by lemon — throw some diced mushrooms and a splash of Sauvignon blanc into the pan, then you're really in business.
-Then there are the "other white meats," primarily pork and chicken (but don't forget a winey veal alla piccata), which we often cook with lemon — lots of lemon! — because, well, it stands before reason!
+Oysters, shrimp, or a filet of white fish, for instance.
+Green beans, asparagus, spinach, and arugula are among the many vegetables that are greatly enhanced by lemon — throw some diced mushrooms and a splash of Sauvignon Blanc into the pan, then you're really in business.
+Then there are the "other white meats," primarily pork and chicken (but don't forget a winey veal alla piccata), which we often cook with lemon — lots of lemons! — because, well, it stands before reason!

 A Few of Our Favorite Lodi Sauvignon Blancs

-While on the higher side, the 2018 McCay Cellars Lodi Sauvignon Blanc ($24) nails the varietal weediness and crispness down in its pure, unadulturated, native yeast fermented iteration of the grape.
+While on the higher side, the 2018 McCay Cellars Lodi Sauvignon Blanc ($24) nails the varietal weediness and crispness down in its pure, unadulterated, native yeast-fermented iteration of the grape.
 The 2018 Oak Farm Vineyards Estate Grown Lodi Sauvignon Blanc ($26) shows off the varietal character with just a sliver (not too obvious, but with a thereness) of vanillin oak character to add a rounded, textured feel to a zesty, intensely melony core of fruit.

 Marcella Hazan's Roast Chicken with Lemons